saramonzon/rnatoy.scif/README.md

 curl -fsSL get.nextflow.io | bash
 ```

-but my preference was to use a container.
+You can also use a container!
 In this case I'm going to use Singularity so that my home (and the recipe file I'm interacting with) is mounted by default.
 I could just "run" this, but instead I'd prefer to pull it:

 ```
 singularity pull --name nextflow  docker://nextflow/nextflow ./nextflow
 ```
+Note that you need bash and Java 8 installed for this to work.

 ## Configuration
 Nextflow has a [configuration file](https://www.nextflow.io/docs/latest/config.html) that by default is named `nextflow.config`, and is combined with a user's "global" file in their `$HOME` directory.
 For this example, since we have a configuration file for each of Docker and Singularity, we are going to take advantage of defining a custom configuration file at runtime.